Norman Solomon is an American journalist, media critic, author and activist.

 He wrote the nationally syndicated "Media Beat" weekly column from 1992 to 2009.

 A documentary based on "War Made Easy" was released in 2007.

 Solomon is the founder of the Institute for Public Accuracy, a consortium of policy researchers and analysts.
-He is IPA's executive director and the coordinator of its ExposeFacts project.
+He is IPA's executive director and the coordinator of its ExposeFacts program.

 His book "Target Iraq: What the News Media Didn’t Tell You” (co-authored with foreign correspondent Reese Erlich) was published in 2003 by Context Books.
 "Target Iraq" has also been published in German, Italian, Hungarian, Brazilian and South Korean editions.